Sean-w94/atmos/article/article.md

 ## Behaviour Consistency

-Near the top of [app/main.js][] (the entry point the client-side), several libraries are required to ensure cross-platform consistency.
+Several libraries are required to ensure cross-platform consistency near the top of [app/main.js][] (our frontends entry point).

 [Lines 5-11 of app/main.js][]: